 of the unit, for providing the photograph and some of

-the names; and to Mr. Colin Anderson for providing many
+the names; and to the late Mr. Colin Anderson for providing many

 others.
 (Colin was formerly of Ketley Bank and Haygate

-Road, Wellington, and is now a resident of Codsall,
+Road, Wellington, and later a resident of Codsall,

 Staffordshire; his father-in-law was the late Robert